Your Car is Your Credit!

 Welcome to Approved Cash.
 Thank you for choosing us to help you get control over your finances.
 As a consumer, you need straightforward facts to make an informed decision about using a cash advance or payday advance service.
-Take a moment to review the questions frequently asked by new payday advance customers and their answers.
+Take a moment to review the questions frequently asked by new payday advance guests and their answers.
 If you have additional questions, just ask your Approved Cash Center Manager.

 Do most people use a cash advance service for the same reason I do?